IT’S COMING, SO GET YOUR SURFBOARDS READY

-There’s a tidal wave coming, and ad agency/marketing agency owners across America will either ride it… or get wiped out by it.
+There’s always another tidal wave coming, and ad agency/marketing agency owners across America will either ride the next one… or get wiped out by it.
 But what is the tidal wave?
 It’s the commoditization of production services.
 A pretty technical term for a gnarly piece of the agency life.
 For the past 100 years, agencies (including our own) have made a significant portion of their income through graphics production, programming, web development—and all the other services we’ve offered in-house—to actually produce the work.

-But as other professional shops have recently discovered—i.e. accounting firms—the only way to stay competitive and profitable for the long term is to outsource the commoditized services and keep the work that requires truly strategic, creative talent, in-house.
-In fact, in a very short time, we believe agencies won’t be able to compete locally if they don’t have a low-cost resource to produce the work they’ve dreamt about and strategized around.
+But as other professional shops have discovered—the only way to stay competitive and profitable for the long term is to outsource the commoditized services and keep the work that requires truly strategic, creative talent, in-house.
+In fact, we believe agencies won’t be able to compete locally if they don’t have a low-cost resource to produce the work they’ve dreamt about and strategized around.
 And, if the choppy water wasn’t indication enough, it’s getting more competitive every day… and it’s not going to get easier.

 Transparency time.
-Four years ago, we encountered a pretty sick wave, i.e., we were forced to outsource when we parted ways with a 12-year-running gorilla client.
+A while back, we encountered a pretty sick wave, i.e., we were forced to outsource when we parted ways with a 12-year-running gorilla client.
 So, we reduced our staff (including two in-house programmers), worked daily with an offshore (and much less expensive) team, and slowly built our way back post-gorilla.
 Essentially, we needed to paddle before we could stand.
 And it wasn’t easy.
 But, we learned a lot.

 Today, we have a fully-vetted offshore team that works hard, smart, and compared to American standards, quite inexpensively.
 But don’t get us wrong, in their part of the world, they have wonderful careers.
 They do well.
 They are happy.
 They have better-than-average standards of living.
 And, we work hard to continue lifting their lives there as much as we do our team in the U.S. It’s this strategic, life-lifting advantage we’ve built and enjoyed the last four years that we’re now turning into an advantage for agencies like yours every day.